ec-europa/digitec/data/stands/vr-simulation-platform-the-room-42-vr-edition.md

 How does it work?

-During several minutes, you are immersed in an office with several vulnerabilities which could be used to conduct a cyberattack or to access to sensitive data/information.
+During several minutes, you are immersed in an office with several vulnerabilities which could be used to conduct a cyber attack or to access to sensitive data/information.

 The aim: Find a maximum of vulnerabilities in a given time!
 From the IT team to the communication specialists, from the management team to the employees, everyone can test the Room#42-VR edition.